Identification

 The government in Wales has published its own age assessment guidance.[21]
 In Scotland, guidance is published by the Scottish government on behalf of a multi-agency collaboration.[22]

 The Nationality and Borders Act 2022 is to reform the system, in changes not yet fully implemented.
 The definition of an age disputed applicant is now in legislation and includes anyone that a public body such as the Home Office or local authority cannot be sure of their age.
-This definition is in force; the remainder of the changes under the NABA have yet to be enacted but will allow scientific methods to be used in an age assessment, introduces a National Age Assessment Board, part of the Home Office, to conduct age assessments that will be binding on local authorities, and a e-appeal mechanism to replace the Judicial Review currently in the process.
+This definition is in force; the remainder of the changes under the NABA have yet to be enacted but will allow scientific methods to be used in an age assessment, introduces a National Age Assessment Board, part of the Home Office, to conduct age assessments that will be binding on local authorities, and an appeal mechanism to replace the Judicial Review currently in the process.

-[4] Adults at Risk; the detention of potential or confirmed victims of modern slavery, Home Office 2021 https://bit.ly/33BbsNp.
+[2] Home Office, Adults at Risk; the detention of potential or confirmed victims of modern slavery, 2021 https://bit.ly/33BbsNp.

-[5] Statement from The Detention Taskforce https://bit.ly/3tGZuwr
+[3] Statement from The Detention Taskforce: https://bit.ly/42QoH79.

 [4] Correspondence to the Home Secretary from the Independent Anti-Slavery Commissioner https://bit.ly/3qMEaE0.

-[8] Home Office, Processing children’s asylum claims, 28th June 2022, available at: http://bit.ly/2iO8XKe.
+[6] Home Office, Processing children’s asylum claims, 31 December 2020, available at: http://bit.ly/2iO8XKe.

 [8] ICIBI, An inspection of the initial processing of migrants arriving via small boats at Tug Haven and Western Jet Foil, December 2021 – January 2022, July 2022, available at: https://bit.ly/3goXVz7.